mcneel/computeclient_js/docs/Surface.rst

    Returns a curve that interpolates points on a surface.
 The interpolant lies on the surface.

    :param System.Collections.Generic.IEnumerable<Point2d> points: List of at least two UV parameter locations on the surface.
-   :param float tolerance: Tolerance used for the fit of the pushup curve.
-Generally, the resulting interpolating curve will be within tolerabce of the surface.
+   :param float tolerance: Tolerance used for the fit of the push-up curve.
+Generally, the resulting interpolating curve will be within tolerance of the surface.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: A new NURBS curve if successful, or None on error.